-Following the conclusion of such additional investigative steps, if any, the Investigator will prepare a Final Investigation Report, which will summarize all relevant information gathered in relation to the specific allegations under the Sexual Misconduct Policy (and, where applicable, other relevant policies).
+Following the conclusion of such additional investigative steps, if any, the Investigator will prepare a Final Investigation Report, which will summarize all relevant information gathered and include a recommendation as to whether there is sufficient evidence, by a Preponderance of the Evidence, to support a finding of responsibility for a violation of the Sexual Misconduct Policy (and, where applicable, other relevant policies).
+The Investigator's recommendation as to whether the Sexual Misconduct Policy has been violated is non-binding and the Decision Maker will come to their own determination as to whether the Sexual Misconduct Policy has been violated.
 The Investigator will deliver the Final Investigation Report and all attached materials to the Title IX Coordinator.
-The Title IX Coordinator will simultaneously transmit the Final Investigation Report and all attached materials, including all information submitted by the parties in response to the Draft Investigative steps, which are not otherwise privileged, to both parties in an electronic format.
+The Title IX Coordinator will simultaneously transmit the Final Investigation Report and all attached materials, including all information submitted by the parties in response to the Draft Investigation Report and all information and materials gathered as additional investigative steps, which are not otherwise privileged, to both parties in an electronic format or hard copy.

-The Title IX Coordinator will also include in this transmission information about the Hearing process and may begin the process of scheduling a Hearing Before a Decision Maker to make an independent determination of responsibility, as outlined in Section VII.D.4.
+The Title IX Coordinator will also include in this transmission information about the Hearing process and may begin the process of scheduling a Hearing for a Decision Maker to make an independent determination of responsibility, as outlined in Section VII.D.4.
 The Complainant and Respondent will have an opportunity to review and respond in writing to the Final Investigation Report and all materials gathered by the Investigator that are not otherwise protected by a privileged relationship.
 Any such response by the parties must be submitted to the Title IX Coordinator within ten (10) business days of transmission of the Final Investigation Report and materials.
-While extensions for good cause may be granted to both parties, upon request, such an extension may cause University resolution to exceed the timeframe specified in Misconduct Procedures.
+While extensions for good cause may be granted to both parties, upon request, such an extension may cause University resolution to exceed the timeframe specified in this Grievance Process.
 The Title IX Coordinator will provide any statement(s) with the Final Investigation Report to the Decision Maker.